-“Preserving container life is one of the primary focuses of our Eveon Containers.
-While no longer deemed seaworthy, shipping containers are an effective sustainable building and storage solution once retired from sea.
+“Preserving container life is one of the primary focuses of Eveon Containers.
+While no longer deemed seaworthy, shipping containers are an effective and sustainable building and storage solution once retired from sea.
 Regular checkups and care can keep them protecting your items for years to come!”